-Juan Manuel Pérez, a Mexican-American poet of indigenous descent and a Poet Laureate for Corpus Christi, Texas (2019-2020), is the author of several books of poetry including, SCREW THE WALL!
-AND OTHER BROWN PEOPLE POEMS (FlowerSong Books, 2020).
-The award-winning poet, history teacher, and Pushcart Nominee, is also a member of the Horror Writers Association, the Science Fiction Poetry Association, and the Military Writers Society of America.
-Juan worships his Creator and chases chupacabras in the South Texas Coastal Bend Area.
+JUAN MANUEL PÉREZ, a Mexican-American poet of Indigenous descent and a Poet Laureate for Corpus Christi, Texas (2019-2020), is the author of several books of poetry including the Elgin Nominated, SPACE IN PIECES (The House Of The Fighting Chupacabras Press, 2020), SCREW THE WALL!
+AND OTHER BROWN PEOPLE POEMS (FlowerSong Books, 2020), and the new book, PLANET OF THE ZOMBIE ZONNETS (2021) by Hungry Buzzard Press.
+His poetry has appeared in numerous scholarly journals and reviews, national and international anthologies, as well as, magazines and websites.
+The award-winning poet, history teacher, and Pushcart Nominee, is also a member of the Poetry Society of Texas, the San Antonio Poets’ Association, the Horror Writers Association (HWA), the Science Fiction & Fantasy Poetry Association, the Horror Authors Guild, the Baseball Bards, and the Military Writers Society of America.
+He has been awarded the Lifetime Achievement Award from the Horror Author’s Guild (2021).
+The former Migrant worker and recent HWA Diversity Grant Recipient (2021) worships his Creator and chases chupacabras in the South Texas Coastal Bend Area.

 William Mays moderator.
 Mays is a writer/photographer.
 He and his wife own Mays Publishing which produces paperback, hardback, e-books, and audio books.
 MaysPublishing.com is an online literary magazine that is updated daily.
 Mays edits and publishes the Corpus Christi Writers series.